Guides

 Helpers

-Helpers are unique fragments of Handlebars code that maps javascript functions under the hood.
-So you can use loops, conditions, blocks, etc. The list of all built-in helpers is here: https://handlebarsjs.com/guide/.
+Helpers are Handlebars functions exposed to templates.
+You can use them for loops, conditions, blocks, and other template logic.
+The list of built-in Handlebars helpers is here: https://handlebarsjs.com/guide/.

 formatDate